SooryaGeorge7/Patient-Manager/README.md

 A flowchart was created in the start of the project to help build logic for the system.
 ![Patient Manager Flow Diagram](documentation/flow-chart/flow-chart-patient-manager.png)

-## DataSheet
+## Datasheet

-Google Sheets were used to store data from user into spread sheet and to export data when neccessary as well.
+Google Sheets were used to store data from user into spread sheet and to export data when necessary as well.
 This project has a total of 4 worksheets.

 1. The users sheet